Getting our hands dirty: the crappiest hotel rooms we’ve ever slept in

 Beer in Belize: “No working during drinking hours”

 Musician Frank Zappa famously said that “you can’t be a real country unless you have a beer and an airline.
 It helps if you have some kind of a football team, or some nuclear weapons, but at the very least you need a beer.”
-In his memory, I embarked on a quest to find the best beer in each of the Central American countries we visited.
+In his memory, I embarked on a quest to find the best beer in each of the Central American countries we visited, including Belize.
 It’s a dirty job, but someone’s gotta do it.
 Right?

-First up: Belize.
+First up: beer in Belize.

 Continue Reading →